 Skip to main content

-computer science.
-You’ll find a new home in Parmer Hall, the campus’s newest building, with 16 laboratories and state-of-the-art scientific equipment.
-You’ll develop your computational and statistical skills, and learn to think, write, speak, analyze and solve problems at a whole new level.
+This powerful program cuts across academic disciplines to give you a deep and wide-ranging view of the environment and its challenges.
+In small classes, you’ll learn side-by-side with outstanding faculty, studying biology, chemistry, ecology, physics, botany, mathematics and computer science.
+You’ll find a home in Parmer Hall, the campus’s newest building, with 16 laboratories and state-of-the-art scientific equipment.
+Here, you will develop computational and statistical skills, while learning to think, write, speak, analyze and solve problems at a whole new level.
 This major will give you the knowledge and skills you’ll need to make important contributions in a field that is growing rapidly in size and significance.

 Practical experience is built into the curriculum.
 Our internships draw on Chicago’s world-class research, scientific and corporate resources.
 You can combine academic study with compassionate service to people in need, or complete your own, hands-on research project in close collaboration with faculty (and often with university funding).
 You also can immerse yourself in a different society and culture through our outstanding study abroad program.
 You’ll have your choice of programs on four continents.